wx-chevalier/Awesome-Lists-and-CheatSheets/AI/AI-OpenSource-List.md

 - [2021-Kedro #Project#](https://github.com/kedro-org/kedro): Kedro is an open-source Python framework for creating reproducible, maintainable and modular data science code.
 It borrows concepts from software engineering and applies them to machine-learning code; applied concepts include modularity, separation of concerns and versioning.

+- [2022-Towhee #Project#](https://github.com/towhee-io/towhee): Towhee is a framework that is dedicated to making neural data processing pipelines simple and fast.

 ## TensorFlow

 - [tensorflow-playground](https://github.com/tensorflow/playground): Play with neural networks!